vera-institute/ice-detention-trends/README.md

 - Facility names, locations, and types (as coded by ICE in other datasets, where available).

 ## About the Data
-This dashboard primarily draws from ICE detention datasets obtained through Freedom of Information Act (FOIA) requests, shared with Vera by David Hausman, assistant professor of law, University of California, Berkeley, and the American Civil Liberties Union (ACLU).
+This dashboard primarily draws from ICE detention datasets obtained through Freedom of Information Act (FOIA) requests by David Hausman, assistant professor of law, University of California, Berkeley, the American Civil Liberties Union (ACLU), and the [Deportation Data Project](https://deportationdata.org/).
 The initial version of this dashboard, launched in August 2023, used data from October 1, 2008, through March 30, 2020 (“Dataset I”).
-Vera updated this tool in July 2025 to add more recent data.
-The current iteration of the tool uses data from October 1, 2008, through June 10, 2025 (fiscal year 2009 through mid-fiscal year 2025).
+Vera updated this tool in July 2025 to add more recent data through June 10, 2025.
+The current iteration of the tool, updated in December 2025, uses data from October 1, 2008, through October 15, 2025 (fiscal years 2009 through 2025).
 The data includes detention history information for every person in ICE custody during this time.

 The structure of Dataset I, used for the original dashboard release in August 2023, posed several challenges for researchers seeking to analyze ICE operations.
 Most notably, the dataset does not link together separate detention stints for people whom ICE transferred to one or more facility after their initial book-in.
 To overcome this limitation, Vera developed a novel algorithm to construct individual detention histories from a person’s initial book-in to their final-book out, inclusive of any transfers.
 Doing so allowed Vera to combine records across spreadsheets, account for duplicated data, and compute detention populations.

-Vera later received updated datasets (“Dataset II” and “Dataset III”) that included anonymized identifiers that linked records across a person’s detention history.
+Vera later received updated datasets (“Dataset II”, “Dataset III”, and "Dataset IV") that included anonymized identifiers that linked records across a person’s detention history.
 These newer datasets are nearly identical in form to the original dataset, with some exceptions requiring a revised method of calculating detention population statistics, as described in Vera’s technical appendix.
 Vera used these different datasets to calculate statistics for different time periods, with some exceptions explained in the technical appendix:
 - Dataset I: October 1, 2008, through September 30, 2013;
-- Dataset II: October 1, 2013, through September 30, 2023; and
+- Dataset II: October 1, 2013, through September 30, 2023;
-- Dataset III: October 1, 2023, through June 10, 2025.
+- Dataset III: October 1, 2023, through May 30, 2025; and
+- Dataset IV: June 1, 2025, through October 15, 2025.

-Differences in facility populations before and after the respective date boundaries (i.e., from September 30 to October 1, 2013, and from September 30 to October 1, 2023) may at least partially reflect differences in how ICE compiled the different datasets, rather than a population change alone.
+Differences in facility populations before and after the respective date boundaries (i.e., from September 30 to October 1, 2013; from September 30 to October 1, 2023; and from May 31 to June 1, 2025) may at least partially reflect differences in how ICE compiled the different datasets, rather than a population change alone.

 Vera counts each unique facility code in the ICE detention data as a distinct facility.
 Some facility codes appear to reflect different units or buildings in the same or adjacent physical property as another code.
 Other facility codes reflect facility “types” other than a detention center, such as hospitals or hotels.
 Vera did not combine or group facility codes for two reasons.
 First, there is no available ICE source to combine such codes for the entire ICE network.
 Second, the fact that ICE uses distinct codes in these instances indicates that they carry some significance in data entry.

 The original datasets included facility names and codes, but no information on location or facility type.
 Vera drew from additional datasets and public sources to geocode facility locations and assign facility types.
-Given the lack of a comprehensive, up-to-date ICE source to assign facility types to all 1,397 facility codes in the dataset, Vera’s categorizations should be interpreted as best-known facility type.
+Given the lack of a comprehensive, up-to-date ICE source to assign facility types to all 1,464 facility codes in the dataset, Vera’s categorizations should be interpreted as best-known facility type.
 To simplify map filtering options, Vera grouped facility types assigned by ICE, as well as ones manually entered by Vera, into the following categories:
 - Non-Dedicated: IGSA (Inter-governmental Service Agreement).
 - Dedicated: DIGSA (Dedicated IGSA), SPC (Service Processing Center), CDF (Contract Detention Facility).
 - Federal: USMS IGA (U.S. Marshals Service Inter-governmental Agreement), BOP (Bureau of Prisons), USMS CDF (U.S. Marshals Service Contract Detention Facility), DOD (Department of Defense), MOC (Migrant Operations Center).
 Because ICE can be added to other federal agencies’ facility contracts or agreements through a “rider,” Vera reports federal facilities as a separate category, rather than grouped with other categories such as non-dedicated facilities.